π¦ registry

 component := project.WithSegment("mycomponent")

-// Output: registry.example.com/myorg/myproject/mycomponent
+// Path: registry.example.com/myorg/myproject/mycomponent

 You can also add multiple segments at once: